AI vendor evaluation - why support quality matters more than feature demos

 Integration complexity assessment.
 Ask for a proof of concept that integrates with your actual systems, not a sandbox demo.
 How many custom adaptations did it require?
 Where did authentication get complicated?
 What happens when API versions change?
 The vendor should provide migration guides for breaking changes, not just release notes.

 Data portability guarantees.
 This determines whether you can ever leave.
 Can you export your training data, fine-tuned models, and usage logs in standard formats?
 What happens to your data if you cancel?
 How long do they retain it?
-More than 80% of organizations face vendor lock-in issues, and data portability is usually the sticking point.
+89% of organizations now use multi-cloud strategies specifically to avoid vendor lock-in, and data portability is usually the sticking point that forces that complexity.

 Security and compliance verification.
 Don’t accept compliance checklists at face value.
 Ask how they handle data isolation between customers.
 Where do they store data geographically?
 Can you restrict data to specific regions?
 What encryption do they use at rest and in transit?
 Who has access to your data for support purposes?